jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 ### Optional:

-- **onAdaptableReady: (adaptableApi: AdaptableApi)** An Adaptable event giving you access to the *AdaptableApi* object.
+- **onAdaptableReady: (adaptableApi: AdaptableApi, vendorGrid: GridOptions)**

+An Adaptable event giving you access to the *AdaptableApi* object.
 The api contains hundreds of methods providing full, safe, runtime access to all the functionality in AdapTable.
+Also gives access to the underlying ag-Grid instance object.
 See [Developer Documentation](https://api.adaptableblotter.com/interfaces/_api_adaptableapi_.adaptableapi) for more details.

-- **render|children: ({ grid, adaptable}) => ReactNode**  Can specify a custom render function that is called with the rendered grid and adaptable, and can be used to change the layout of the component, and render additional elements or change adaptable/grid order
+- **render|children: ({ grid, adaptable}) => ReactNode**

+Can specify a custom render function that is called with the rendered grid and adaptable, and can be used to change the layout of the component, and render additional elements or change adaptable/grid order

+- **modules**

-- **modules** Any ag-Grid Enterprise modules that you wish to include (see above)
+Any ag-Grid Enterprise modules that you wish to include (see above)

 ## Styling and Theming